OleksiiMykhalchuk/GamesInfo/README.md

 - **Code Quality:** Linter is used to maintain code quality and adherence to coding standards.
 - **Git Flow Strategy:** Git flow strategy is followed to maintain a clean and organized codebase with proper version control.

-## Usage
+## Setup

 To use the app, follow these steps:

-1. Generate an API Key: Obtain an API Key from the RAWG website and add it to the project's configuration as described in the Usage section of this README.
+1. Generate an API Key: Obtain an API Key from the RAWG website and add it to the project's configuration file `SecretConfig.plist` as an example file `SecretConfig-example.plist`.

 2. Firebase Configuration: If Firebase features are enabled, generate the `GoogleService-Info.plist` file from the Firebase console and add it to the project folder.